twinstar6980/Twinning.Documentation/english/question.md

 PvZ-2 for the Android platform stores RSB packet files as `OBB` extension packet files, which is a generic extension for Android application extension packets and is not discernible; OBB files can store data in any format, not just RSB packet format.

-For this reason, the tool does not consider the `.obb` file to be an RSB file, and if the `.obb` file is forwarded directly to the tool, the user will not see the functions related to RSB from the options.
-If the user is sure that the `.obb` file is stored in RSB packet format, the file extension needs to be changed from `.obb` to `.rsb` in order for the tool to recognize RSB functions.
+For this reason, the tool does not consider the `.obb` file to be an RSB file, and if the `.obb` file is forwarded directly to the tool, the user will not see the methods related to RSB from the options.
+If the user is sure that the `.obb` file is stored in RSB packet format, the file extension needs to be changed from `.obb` to `.rsb` in order for the tool to recognize RSB methods.

 In addition, it is possible to create soft links to `.obb` files with `.rsb` as the link extension, which avoids the need to rename `.rsb` to `.obb` after repackaging.